noufAwadh1/digital_image_processing/README.md

 # digital_image_processing
-apply different filters on image
+apply different filters on an image to extract edges